jarsen/jarsen.github.io/_posts/2015-06-14-result-vs-throws.md

 }
 {% endhighlight %}

 If `thing1()` fails, `thing2()` will never be executed.
-In many cases that might be fine.
+In many cases that might be the desired behavior.
 However, what if you actually want to do something different in the case that both fail, or in the case that only one fails?
 Using `throws` makes this difficult to impossible, as `throws` will hijack your code flow and immediately terminate the `do` block.